munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 >       implements I.
 >
 >   *   An interface type A is assignable to interface type B if A's methods
->       are a subset of B's.
+>       are a superset of B's.

 You know, that sounds an *awful lot* like subtyping.
 Is "assignable to" just Rob Pike's idiosyncratic way of saying "subtype of"?
 Does Go have subtyping in